sboerwinkle/bittoss/README.md

 ## Under Construction

 Note that this is just for myself and some friends at the moment, so don't expect things to be pretty or well documented.
-Also it's only written for Linux.
+It's intended to run on Linux, but may work on Windows using WSL (see below).
 It may never move past this stage, but I'm having fun with it, and that's what counts.

 The server resides in `server/` and uses python3.
 It does not need any arguments.